KanHarI/gpt-commit-summarizer/Readme.md

 # gpt-commit-summarizer
-This is a GitHub Action that uses OpenAI's GPT-3 language model to generate a summary of each commit in a pull request.
-This can be helpful for providing a high-level overview of the changes made in a pull request, making it easier to review and understand.
+The KanHarI/gpt-commit-summarizer GitHub Action is a powerful tool that harnesses the capabilities of OpenAI's state-of-the-art text-davinci-003 large language model to provide summaries of the changes introduced by a pull request in a repository.
+By generating the git diff for each commit and sending it to the OpenAI API with a carefully crafted prompt, the action is able to produce concise and informative summaries that can greatly enhance collaboration and understanding in large codebases.

 ## Setting up
 To use this action, you will need to have an OpenAI API key.